maj0m/InverseKinematics/README.md

-Procedural Gecko Movement Simulation using Inverse Kinematics
+Procedural Lizard Movement Simulation using Inverse Kinematics

-    This simulation attempts to mimic the movement of a lizard / gecko using inverse kinematics.
+    This simulation attempts to mimic the movement of a lizard using inverse kinematics.
     The lizard is made up of segmented legs and a joint body that follows the mouse.

 How to use: